FurqanHabibi/pp2020/README.md

 - Run [this notebook](CarliniWagnerL2.ipynb) to perform the attack and generate the adversarial examples.

 Some things to note:
-- the classifier threshold(s) for the biqa model are tunable.
+- The classifier threshold(s) for the biqa model are tunable.
-- various hyperparameters are supported by the C&W algorithm.
+- Various hyperparameters are supported by the C&W algorithm.
 Please refer to the [code](carlini_wagner_l2.py).

 ---
 # 2020-Pixel-Privacy-Task: Quality Camouflage for Social Images